I’ve been working at making walking a daily habit, but wait a second.

 As human beings, we’re designed to move.
 We’re not put together in a way that means lying in an awkward posture on a couch for 4 hours watching Netflix is normal.

 Ok, couch lounging might feel natural, but it isn’t!
 We HAVE to move our bodies for our health.
+Or we’re going to end up immobile and needing lots of help when we get older.
 Body movement doesn’t have to be walking, but it also doesn’t have to be tortuous exercise routines you don’t enjoy.

 Over the last 4 months, I’ve been able to get outside walking on a regular basis.
 I started doing it for my health, and now I do it because of the many benefits.